 While many of these views are religious in origin, the questions raised by cloning are also faced by secular perspectives.

-Advocates support the development of therapeutic cloning in order to generate entire tissues and organs to treat patients who are otherwise unable to obtain transplants, to avoid the need for immunosuppressive drugs, and to avoid the effects of aging.
+Advocates support the development of therapeutic cloning to generate entire tissues and organs to treat patients who are otherwise unable to obtain transplants, avoid the need for immunosuppressive drugs, and avoid the effects of aging.

 Proponents of reproductive cloning believe that parents who cannot procreate should have access to technology.